+The capital city of Thiruvananthapuram is another one of the best places to visit in Kerala during winters.
 A perfect getaway from the maddening hustle and bustle of daily life, Thiruvananthapuram is one of the most idyllic holiday destinations in Kerala.
 Also known as one of the cleanest cities in India, this capital city is famous for its rich culture and idyllic beaches.

 Besides this, the International film festival of Kerala is also held here in December where you will see the best of cinema.
 Besides, the backwaters, hill stations, and lagoons of Thiruvananthapuram are the best places to visit in Kerala in December.